-Applicant's

-No street stubouts are proposed on abutting properties.
+Applicant's No street stubouts are proposed on abutting properties.
+Finding: The requirements of this section have been satisfied.

-Finding:

 d.
 For both non-residential and residential development, the layout shall achieve at least 70 percent of maximum density for the developable net area.
 The developable net area excludes all Type I and II lands and up to 20 percent of the remainder of the site for the purpose of protection of stands or clusters of trees as defined in subsection (B)(2) of this section.